kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - **`WorkloadWithJob` disabled on kube-controller-manager, `GenericWorkload` still enabled on the scheduler:** new pods of an in-flight gang Job are created without `schedulingGroup`, while its pending grouped pods stay gated waiting for a `minCount` the Job will never reach.
-The Job is stuck until the operator deletes its `PodGroup` (the grouped pods then schedule pod-by-pod) or recreates the Job.
+The Job is stuck until the operator deletes its `PodGroup` along with its pending pods that carry `schedulingGroup`, so the Job controller recreates them without it or recreates the Job.
+  Deleting the `PodGroup` alone is not enough, because the pods still reference it.
 Disabling `GenericWorkload` on the scheduler as well avoids this.
 - **`WorkloadWithJob` disabled on kube-controller-manager:** suspended Jobs stop releasing their `PodGroup`s.
 Operators who need the resources back delete those `PodGroup`s.
 Otherwise, they will be garbage collected with the Job.